Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The first parameter X is the Array containing the Text Values.

-You may try the above Code with different search text, like juice or Ice, etc.
+Try the above Code with different search text, like juice or Ice, etc.

-If you look at the Variable declarations of the Code you can see that we have declared the Variable Y as a simple Variant Type and not as an Array Variable.
+If you look at the Variable declarations of the Code, you can see that we have declared the Variable Y as a simple Variant Type and not as an Array Variable.

 The Filter() Function will not work in Code Modules of Form or Report.